simplehtmldom/simplehtmldom/docs/examples/customizing-parsing-behavior.md

                 $element->outertext = '';
 }

-// Register the callback function with it's function name
+// Register the callback function with its function name
 $html->set_callback('my_callback');

 // Callback function will be invoked while dumping